-I provide editing services that are best defined by what the Editorial Freelancers Association considers to be the various types of freelance editorial work, some of which are listed here:
+I provide editing services that are best defined by what the Editorial Freelancers Association considers to be the various types of editorial work, some of which are listed here:

 - Developmental Editing: I work with clients to develop a manuscript from initial concept, outline, or draft; and make suggestions about content and organization.

-- Manuscript Assessment and Coaching (fiction): I provide feedback for an author about his or her manuscript to help determine the level and scope of any future editing it may may need.
+- Manuscript Evaluation and Coaching (fiction): I provide feedback for an author about his or her manuscript to help determine the level and scope of any future editing it may may need.
 This includes the creation of a formal document in which I summarize each chapter and assess literary elements, such as tone, voice, clarity, point of view, plot, character development, pacing, theme, and structure.
-I also return a unique version of the author’s manuscript in which I have made more targeted comments using Microsoft Word’s Track Changes.
+I also return a unique version of the author’s manuscript in which I have made more targeted comments using Microsoft Word’s Track Changes feature.